-Although the body of evidence is small, an alternative treatment for pancreatic cancer has brought hope to a handful of patients and caught the attention of the National Institutes of Health (NIH) which is funding a five-year clinical trial.
+Although the body of evidence is small, an alternative treatment for pancreatic cancer has brought hope to a handful of patients and caught the attention of the National Institutes of Health (NIH) which funded a five-year clinical trial.
 Based on this preliminary evidence that pancreatic enzymes kill pancreatic cancer cells, it would be prudent to ensure pancreatic sufficiency or use pancreatic enzymes supplementally when the risk of developing pancreatic cancer is increased.

 Dr. Gonzales, M.D. reviewed and published the follow-up results of 11 patients who followed his treatment regime.
 They lived on average three times longer than expected.
-Gonzales said all the patients were in an advanced stage of the illness, and their conditions were inoperable.
-He further stated that "the survival rate at this stage is usually about 4-5 months, but the survival rate for the test patients was 17 1/2 months...
+Dr. Gonzales said all the patients were in an advanced stage of the illness, and their conditions were inoperable.
+He further stated that "the survival rate at this stage is usually about 4-5 months, but the survival rate for the test patients was 17 1⁄2 months...
 I think the pancreatic enzymes do have a powerful anti-cancer effect.
 We do use diet (fruits and vegetables), we do use coffee enemas, we do use vitamins and minerals.
 I don't think any of those things kill cancer cells.
 I do think pancreatic enzymes do."
 [Nutrition and Cancer 33(2): pp.117-24]

 Regular and substantial consumption of green tea may provide protective effect against this type of cancer.